+[Key Partner]

+Youth Encouragement Services

+[Key Partner]

+Neighborhood Health

+[Key Partner]

+Metro Parks

+Trevecca Nazarene University

+Mt Aarat

+[Key Partner]

+American Job Center

+Metro Action Commission

+Church of the Messiah

+Resident Association

-Team consists of: 1) a Director of Recapitalization who manages and oversees all facets of the planning and execution of the community revitalization projects; 2) an Executive Program Manager who oversees the Napier and Sudekum Transformation Plan and all its strategies; and 3) two Project Managers (PM) and; 4) a Community Engagement Manager who handles public relations with an emphasis on community engagement and resident notification.
-Upon the initiation of implementation, a team will be assembled to coordinate on-site relocation of residents and their pursuit of life self-sufficiency goals.
-This Case Management staff will consist of one supervisor and up to three case managers.
+MDHA has created a dedicated Recapitalization Team to execute the redevelopment of Napier and Sudekum.
+The Team consists of: 1) a Director of Recapitalization who manages and oversees all facets of the planning and execution of the community revitalization projects; 2) Construction Project Managers who oversee only the Napier-Sudekum Transformation Plan and all its strategies; and 3) two Project Managers (PM) and; 4) a Community Engagement Manager who handles public relations with an emphasis on community engagement and resident notification.
+Upon the initiation of implementation, a team will be assembled or contracted to coordinate on-site relocation of residents and their pursuit of life self-sufficiency goals.
+This proposed Case Management staff will consist of one supervisor and up to three case managers (who will also perform as housing search counselors).
 The Case Managers will provide comprehensive community and supportive services to Napier and Sudekum residents through in-house case management and coordination with community social service providers.
-The community and supportive services strategy focuses on strengthening connections between residents and existing community services, thereby creating a sustainable service delivery and referral system.
+The community and supportive services strategy focuses on strengthening connections between

+residents and existing community services, thereby creating a sustainable service delivery and referral system.
 Specific services include: childcare, relocation counseling, homeownership and financial counseling as well as others.
 MOBC, serving as the People Plan lead, will assist with case management, working as the point of contact to the Director of Recapitalization.

-MDHA's Director of Recapitalization will be fully dedicated to the oversight and execution of the Transformation Plan, and subsequent recapitalization efforts.
-This will include oversight related to design, finance, procurement, construction, and public and tenant relations, as well as supervision of MDHA staff and coordination of contracted professionals to ensure that all phases of the Napier and Sudekum Transformation Plan are executed and completed in the most effective and timely manner possible.
-The Executive Program Manager will facilitate the Napier and Sudekum Neighborhood Implementation Group (CNIG) and will be responsible for effective collaboration between partners.
-The Director will assist senior MDHA leadership in holding partners accountable with their agreements and commitments.
-In cases, where significant long-term and critical tasks must be completed to include the exchange of resources, a Memorandum of Understanding (MOU) has been developed between key partners and MDHA.
-In the case of implementation with organizations that do not have a current MOU with MDHA, enforcement of task completion is managed through the Executive Program Manager.
-The MDHA Executive Director and Mayor (with key staff) meet bi-weekly to discuss and track MDHA-Metro Nashville cooperation to include the Napier and Sudekum Neighborhood Transformation Plan.
+MDHA's Director of Recapitalization will be fully dedicated to the oversight and execution of the CNI grant and any subsequent recapitalization efforts.
+This will include oversight related to design, finance, procurement, construction, and public and tenant relations, as well as supervision of MDHA staff and coordination of contracted professionals to ensure that all phases of the Napier-Sudekum Transformation Plan are executed and completed in the most effective and timely manner possible.
+The Senior Project Manager will facilitate the Mapier-Sudekum Neighborhood Implementation Group (CNIG) and will be responsible for effective collaboration between partners.
+The Director will assist Senior MDHA leadership in holding partners accountable with their